Alfred Stephen: New South Wales

-In February 1860 he obtained 12 months leave of absence and visited Europe.
-On his return, he gave much consideration to the question of criminal law and was principally responsible for a criminal law amendment bill which although first brought before parliament in 1872, did not actually become law until 1883.
 In 1869 he also presided over the prominent case brought by Commander George Palmer against Thomas Pritchard and Captain Dagget of the Daphne.
 Commander Palmer had been sent by the Royal Navy to investigate allegations of blackbirding, the illegal recruitment (including enslavement) of the indigenous populations of nearby Pacific islands or northern Queensland.
 Palmer found the Daphne in harbour at Levuka in Fiji fitted out like an "African slaver", and filled with Islanders on board looking emaciated and having little knowledge of why they were on the ship.
 The Daphne was owned by Henry Ross Lewin, a long time blackbirder who had been commissioned to import slaves for Robert Towns' sugar plantations (the entrepreneur after whom Townsville is named).
 Despite this, Sir Alfred Stephen found Pritchard and Dagget innocent on the grounds that the British Slave Trade Act 1839 did not apply to the South Pacific Ocean.
 In addition to this, Sir Stephen found that Captain Palmer had illegally seized Daphne and ordered him to pay reparations to Daggett and Pritchard.
 No evidence or statements were taken from the Islanders.
 This decision, which overrode the obvious humanitarian actions of a senior officer of the Royal Navy, gave further legitimacy to the blackbirding trade out of Queensland and allowed it to flourish.

-He resigned his chief justiceship in 1873.
-He had administered the government between the departure of the Earl of Belmore in February 1872 and the arrival of Sir Hercules Robinson in June.
-He was appointed lieutenant-governor in 1875 and several times administered the government.
-He was a member of the legislative council from 1875 until 1890, taking an active part in the debates, and from 1880 he was president of the trustees of the national gallery.
-In 1883, with A. Oliver, he published Criminal Law Manual, comprising the Criminal Law Amendment Act of 1883, and towards the end of his life interested himself in the amending of the law of divorce.
-Among his writings on the subject was an article in The Contemporary Review for June 1891 in reply to one by W. E. Gladstone in the North American Review.

-Stephen resigned from the legislative council in 1890 and lived in retirement.
-He was still comparatively vigorous when he passed his ninetieth birthday in August 1892 and never completely took to his bed.
-He faded quietly out of life on 15 October 1894, his intellect bright and clear to the last.